Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Formulation

-First, we neglect the $O(\epsilon^2)$ terms in \eqref{eq:advection} and seek closed-form expressions for the surfactant-flux distribution and drag reduction using the method of characteristics. $\text{d}K_0/\text{d}\tau = 0$ on the characteristic curves of \eqref{eq:advection}, which are solutions of the ODE \citep{strauss2007partial}
+\st{To solve \eqref{eq:advection} using the method of characteristics, we neglect the $O(\epsilon^2)$ terms and seek closed-form expressions for the surfactant-flux distribution. $\text{d}K_0/\text{d}\tau = 0$ on the characteristic curves of \eqref{eq:advection}, which are solutions of \citep{strauss2007partial}

 where primes denote derivatives of the functions defined in \eqref{eq:Rs} with respect to $K_0$.
 The propagation speed, $a$, characterises how fast changes in the surfactant-flux distribution will be transported in space and time along the length of the channel.
-The characteristic curves $\chi = \chi(\tau)$ are straight lines and $K_0$ is constant along each characteristic.
+The characteristic curves $\chi = \chi(\tau)$ are straight lines and $K_0$ is uniform along each characteristic.
 We can solve \eqref{eq:advection} subject to \eqref{eq:ic1} provided that the characteristics do not intersect.
-The characteristic through $(\chi, \, \tau)$ and $(\xi, \, 0)$ has gradient $(\chi - \xi)/\tau = \text{d} \chi / \text{d} \tau = a(K_0(\chi, \, \tau)) = a(K_0(\xi, \, 0))$, and therefore,
+The characteristics are given by